-WIVES' FELLOWSHIP
+WIVES' ACTIVITIES

-The Seminary recognizes the strategic part played by the wife in a minister's calling.
 The Wives' Fellowship provides for an active association of the wives of students and faculty members.
-Weekly meetings feature lectures and informal discussions designed to prepare the wife for her part in her husband's ministry.
+Weekly meetings feature addresses and informal discussions designed to prepare the wife for her part in her husband's ministry.
 Social gatherings throughout the year provide fellowship and create deep friendships.
-Special classes for the wives are also conducted each week by faculty members.
-These classes provide an integrated series of courses which reflect the emphasis of the regular Seminary curriculum.